Melon-Catastrophe/Schedule-Me/schedule_me_project/README.md

 # Future Work

 * I would like to make the visual style of Schedule Me a bit more consistent and make it look just a bit nicer.
-* I would love to make it so that the field in the Event model took a time object as an input instead of a set of predetermined choices.
+* I would love to make it so that the time field in the Event model took a time object as an input instead of a set of predetermined choices.